esalmela/HaploWinder/README.md

 ### 2.3.
 Example files

 There are two sets of example files.
-They contain the four input files (\*_settings, \*_data, \*_codes and \*_tree for Settings, Genotype, Genotype code and Haplogroup files, respectively), the two resulting output files (\*_result and \*_run_log), and two extra files: a jpeg image showing the tree that is coded into the Haplogroup file, and an Excel file containing comments to some of the input and output files.
+They contain the four input files (\*_settings, \*_data, \*_codes and \*_tree for Settings, Genotype, Genotype code and Haplogroup files, respectively), the two resulting output files (\*_result and \*_run_log), and two extra files: a jpg image showing the tree that is coded into the Haplogroup file, and an Excel file containing comments to some of the input and output files.

 |Example 1 | Example 2 |
 |-|-|